Skip to main content

 • Mobile Switching Center (MSC)

-The Mobile Switching Center (MSC) is a central component in mobile communication networks and is responsible for call switching and routing.
+The Mobile Switching Center (MSC) is a central component in mobile communication networks responsible for call switching and routing.

 Furthermore, it acts as a bridge, connecting mobile devices within the network and facilitating seamless communication.